fbpx

 When saving the tooth is worth considering

 The tooth has deep decay or infection but sufficient structure remains.
-A root canal ($1,500 to $3,000 at Gorgeous Smiles) plus a dental crown can save it.
+A root canal ($1,500 to $3,000 at Gorgeous Smiles) plus a dental crown may be able to preserve it.
 The tooth is cracked but the crack hasn't reached below the root.
-A crown can protect it and restore full function.
+A crown may protect it and help maintain function.

 The cost comparison

-• Extraction alone: $350 to $450.
-Cheapest option, but it leaves a gap and the costs involved in replacement are significant.
+Extraction alone: $350 to $450.
+Least expensive option upfront, but it leaves a gap and the costs involved in replacement are significant.

 What Does It Cost to Replace a Tooth After Extraction?

-If you're having a non-wisdom tooth extracted, replacement is strongly recommended.
-Leaving a gap causes the neighbouring teeth to drift into the space, the opposing tooth to over-erupt, bite misalignment, and bone loss in the extraction area over time.
+If you're having a non-wisdom tooth extracted, your dentist will discuss whether replacement is appropriate for your situation.
+Leaving a gap can cause the neighbouring teeth to drift into the space, the opposing tooth to over-erupt, bite misalignment, and bone loss in the extraction area over time.
+Your dentist will assess whether these risks apply to your case.

 Gorgeous Smiles discusses tooth replacement options at the same appointment as the extraction, so you can plan the full treatment and budget from the start.